A Glug of Oil

 2. Add a tiny amount of vegetable oil and mix together.
 Using your hands the mixture over both sides of the chicken.

-6. Without washing the pan tip in the sliced onion, and cook for about 10 minutes, until they are nice and soft; they will pick up a nice colour from the spice mixture left in the pan from cooking the chicken.
+5. Without washing the pan, tip in the sliced onion, and cook for about 10 minutes, until they are nice and soft; they will pick up a nice colour from the spice mixture left in the pan from cooking the chicken.

-7. When that's happened add the courgettes along with the garlic and ginger and fry for just a minute.
+6. When that has happened, add the courgettes along with the garlic and ginger and fry for just a minute - don't let them burn.

 Did you make this recipe?